khulnasoft-lab/design.khulnasoft.com/contents/components/banner.md

 ### When not to use

-- Communicate when a feature has not yet been configured or used.
-For example, when the security dashboard needs further setup or no issues have been added to a project.
-Instead, use an [empty-state](https://design.gitlab.com/regions/empty-states).
-- Give tips and hints on the use of a feature.
-For example, configuring a review app.
-Instead, use a tip style [alert](/components/alert).
+- If you need to communicate that a feature hasn't been configured or used, consider using an [empty state](https://design.gitlab.com/regions/empty-states) instead.
+- If you're giving tips and hints for a feature, but it isn't necessarily new, consider the [tip alert variant](/components/alert#variants) instead.

 ### Variants

-- **Basic Introduction**: Provides a basic introduction to help users get started with an existing feature.
+- **Introduction**: Provide a basic introduction to help users get started with an existing feature.
+Illustration optional.
-- **Promotion with Banner**: A promotional Banner with an illustration that encourages upgrading to new features.
+- **Promotion**: A promotional message to encourage exploring or upgrading to a new feature.
+Illustration optional
-- **Basic Promotion**: Same as `Promotion with Banner`, but without an illustration.

 ### Behavior